OUR BLOG

 • Constant mouth infections

-• Irritability or restlessness, or changes in sleeping patterns
+• Irritability, restlessness, or changes in sleeping patterns

 • Unusual behavior (fussy and uncomfortable because of the drool)